Edgarkimbugwe/luga-talk/README.md

 - Linguists and language enthusiasts looking to expand their knowledge of lesser-known languages.

 ### User Requirements and Expectations
-When using the Luga|Talk blog platform, users can expect the following features and characteristics to meet their requirements:
+When using the LuGa|Talk blog platform, users can expect the following features and characteristics to meet their requirements:

 - Users expect tutorials, articles, and multimedia content to aid in understanding and learning about the Luganda language.
 - High-quality, diverse content that is both informative and entertaining, including stories, music, and cultural insights.